 But the king of all Romanian desserts is cozonac - sweet flavoured bread with stuffing (nuts, poppy, cocoa, turkish delight or a combination thereof).
 Usually served for Easter and Christmas, this dessert is easy to find nowadays in pastry shops and grocery stores, but it's taste will be unimpressive.
 That's because the secret of it lies in the hand-made dough Romanian women make even if it takes them 3-4 hours to prepare.
 The process is complex but the result is worth it.
-If you travel to countryside guesthouses you might be lucky to have them, or you can book this Romanian cooking workshop to see this fascinating process and learn the recipe of Romania's favorite dessert.
+If you travel into rural areas such as Maramures, Bucovina or Transylvania region, especially around Easter or Christmas you might be lucky to try them!

 6. Romanian national drinks: beers, wines and țuica

 With so many grilled or fried meats, beer is naturally on the table.
 Romanian beers you must try are Silva, Ciuc or Ursus.
-Timisoreana is the oldest recored beer recipe since the 1700s and you can visit its original factory in Timisoara.
+Timisoreana is the oldest recorded beer recipe since the 1700s and you can visit its original factory in Timisoara.
 Romanian craft beers have been on the rise recently with the young and hip crowds looking for something else: Nenea Iancu, Zaganu, Hophead, Ground Zero or Gambrinus.
-On our Bucharest nightlife tour you will taste many of these!

 Wine lovers will be happy too: Romania is the sixth wine producer in Europe, a title earned by the many varieties of grapes that grow here thanks to our ideal geographical conditions - check the complete list on Wikipedia.
 Romanian wines you need to try are Jidvei, Cotnari, Murfatlar, Recas, Tohani or Beciul Domnesc to name the most common, Lacerta, Alira, Davino, Oprisor or Serve if you're looking for something premium.
-Our wine tasting tour should be on your list.
+Read this introduction to Romanian wines to get a better idea!

 And, finally, every Romanian household takes great pride in having, making or knowing someone with the best tuica, always presented as 'the best in the country'.
 The Romanian national drink is made out of one type of fermented fruit (plums, pears or apples) combined with dystilled alcohol, reaching 35% in volume.
 Similar to rakia or schnaps in the region, tuica is drank in shots or sips before a Romanian meal starts and you can never get away with having just one.
 Apparently, there is something about this drink that asks for seconds and thirds.
 Or so hosts always say.